LogtalkDotOrg/logtalk3/adapters/NOTES.md

 known issue is that most ISO Prolog standard and de facto standard predicates are not built-in predicates but library predicates.
-The internal predicate that checks predicate properties (defined in the adapter file) tries to workaround this issue for those predicates but the solution is fragile.
+The internal predicate that checks predicate properties (defined in the adapter file) tries to workaround this issue for those predicates, but the solution is fragile.
 There are also several standards compliance issues, notably with multifile predicates, that trigger errors with some tools and examples.
 These issues are expected to be solved soon.
 For the best experience, use the latest